ClojureBridge/organizing/Pre-workshop-tasks.md

 ## Obtain necessary objects: power cords, flash drives, name tags, etc.
 > To do: develop physical items plans (#1 plan: don't lose the stuff)

+## Update the pre- and post-workshop presentation slides
+> To do: links & instructions for updating slides

 ### [[Back to How to Organize in SF|How to Organize a Railsbridge Workshop in SF]]